lunar-natalie/kornucopia/README.md

 ## Documentation

+* The documented development envrionments are
+  [Visual Studio Code](https://code.visualstudio.com/) and standalone shell with a text editor.
 * POSIX shell commands to be run as user are denoted by shell code blocks.
-* 'Visual Studio Code' and 'Code - OSS' are abbreviated to VS Code.
+* 'Visual Studio Code' and 'Code - OSS' are collectively abbreviated to VS Code.
 * Documentation and code symbols are written in United States English for integration with different programs and frameworks.